dihnauer/dihnauer/README.md

 Hi!
 I am dihnauer 👋 <br />
 I'm a front-end developer at UNIVALI - Universidade do Vale do Itajaí.

-My engineering background includes, but is not limited to, HTML, CSS, JavaScript/TypeScript and React web apps.
+My engineering background includes (but is not limited to): HTML, CSS, JavaScript/TypeScript and React web apps.

 📫 How to reach me: dihnauer@gmail.com